 The fifth game in The Jackbox Party Pack 5, Split the Room, tasks players with creating situations that evenly splits the group/audience.
 This may seem like an odd request, as you aren’t looking for everyone to select one answer over another, but instead, need to come up with solutions that are so tough to choose from in yes/no style scenarios.
 It is one of the better games to play while streaming, primarily since it supports up to 10,000 viewers to participate and vote themselves.
 Trying to figure out answers with that many people in mind is quite daunting.
 I should also mention the game’s host is a cartoon cat doing his best Rod Serling impression, paying homage to The Twilight Zone.

 The Jackbox Party Pack 5 is going to be the go-to party game for family get-togethers for the rest of the year and beyond.
 The distinctive games are mostly charming, and each one should have legs to keep you from getting bored, except for Zeeple Dome.
-Jackbox Games is indeed not afraid to experiment with new gameplay mechanics and designs, and more often than not they tend to work out.Note: The Jackbox Party Pack 5 was reviewed based on a digital Nintendo Switch copy of the game, provided by the publisher.
+Jackbox Games is indeed not afraid to experiment with new gameplay mechanics and designs, and more often than not they tend to work out.Note: The Jackbox Party Pack 5 was reviewed on Switch.
+A digital copy of the game provided by the publisher.